Guy-Shaw/wdiff-align/README.md

 It is a common enough case that there is a long run of content that is equal at the beginning of each line (before the complications begin), at the end of each line, or both.
-The option, `--ltrim` causes a long prefix to be replaced by an elipis;
+The option, `--ltrim` causes a long prefix to be replaced by an ellipis;
 `--rtrim` elides a long common suffix;
 `--trim` does both.